friendly/nestedLogit/README.md

   `data`, `subset`, and `contrasts`.
 - `coef()` returns the coefficients for the predictors in each dichotomy
 - `vcov()` returns the variance-covariance matrix of the predictors
-- `anova()` provides ANOVA Type I (sequential) tests for each dichotomy and for the combined model.
-When given a sequence of objects, anova tests the models against one another in the order specified.
-- `Anova()` uses `car::Anova()` to provide ANOVA Type II (partial) tests for each dichotomy and for the combined model.
-- `anova()` provides ANOVA analysis of deviance tables for one or more fitted model objects.
-- `linearHypothesis()` gives Wald tests for hypotheses about coefficients or their linear combinations
 - `predict()` obtains predicted probabilities for the response categories, useful for producing plots to aid interpretation.
 - `glance()`, `tidy()` are extensions of `broom::glance.glm()` and